Posted on: avril 22, 2023

 Nothing beats hanging out at one of Amsterdam’s many terraces.
 And with a jacket on, it can also be done outside of the summer season.
 What follows are the best terraces in Amsterdam, with the most sun throughout the day, according to Dutch newspaper Het Parool.

-This part of Amsterdam has many roof terraces like: Nest and Badplaats van het Volkshotel (bathing terrace).
-But you also have some nice places below sea level in the Eastern part of Amsterdam like Elsa’s and de Vergulde Eenhoorn, where even a watery sun is pleasant.
+This part of Amsterdam has many roof terraces like: GAPP at Casa 400 and Badplaats van het Volkshotel (bathing terrace).
+But you also have some nice places below sea level in the Eastern part of Amsterdam like Elsa’s et de Vergulde Eenhoorn, where even a watery sun is pleasant.

 De Wallen or Red Light District is also located in the city centre of Amsterdam.
 This is the oldest and most beautiful part of the city.
 The terraces on the a square which is named the Nieuwmarkt, have surprisingly long sunshine, lots of cafes and really great for people watching.
-During our tours we’ll walk here too.
+Combine your terrace visit with this fascinating Red Light District tour.
+It’s an app with an amazing audio tour hosted by a virtual guide and it has real stories from 22 experts, including travailleuses du sexe.

 The Nieuwmarkt in the center of Amsterdam.
 Picture by: Roeland Koning.